dasc-lab/sd-images/README.md

 ```
 ping google.com
 ```
+Note, this also means that you can no longer change the network from a gui.
+If you want to change the wifi the raspi is connected to, change the netplan file appropriately.

 ## Adding SSH access
 1. Determine the ip address of the raspi: `ip a` which has a field `wlan0` : `inet` and gives you the ip address